-Blockchain will be a silent rail system in all corporate organizations
+Blockchain will be a silent rail system in all corporates

 Antonio Beja, COO at Consensus Capital, has become a new CV VC Advisory Board member.
 He tells us how he invests, what he looks for in teams, and why blockchain will change companies.